Mark Osler: University of St. Thomas School of Law (2010-present)

 He has also commented on the death penalty and other issues for CNN, MSNBC, NPR, ESPN, and the Huffington Post.
 Osler appeared as a critic of narcotics policy in the 2013 National Geographic series "The 80's," and as a commentator in the 2014 National Geographic series "The Jesus Mysteries."
 He is a founding member of Law Enforcement Leaders to Reduce Crime and Incarceration, a national group of former and current prosecutors and police chiefs.

 Osler was also the lawyer for Weldon Angelos, who was freed in 2016 after serving 12 years of a 55-year sentence on a marijuana and gun possession conviction.
 His criminal law casebook, Contemporary Criminal Law (West) was published in 2018, with a second edition released in 2021.

 In 2023, Osler was part of a coalition seeking clemency reform in Minnesota based on his proposed structure in 2019.
 Their effort was successful.
 Among other reforms, the required vote for approval of a clemency petition went from 3-0 to 2-1 with the governor in the majority.

-In August of 2023, Osler began a leave of absence from St. Thomas to serve as Deputy Hennepin County Attorney and Director of the Criminal Division under Mary Moriarty.
-He returned to St. Thomas in July of 2024.
-In August of 2024, Osler promoted Minnesota Governor Tim Walz as a potential running mate for presumptive Democratic presidential candidate Kamala Harris.
+In August 2023, Osler began a leave of absence from St. Thomas to serve as Deputy Hennepin County Attorney and Director of the Criminal Division under Mary Moriarty.
+He returned to St. Thomas in July 2024.
+In August 2024, Osler promoted Minnesota Governor Tim Walz as a potential running mate for presumptive Democratic presidential candidate Kamala Harris.

-A New York Times opinion article by Osler and Rachel Barkow set out a clemency agenda for the end of President Joe Biden's term in September of 2024.
+A New York Times opinion article by Osler and Rachel Barkow set out a clemency agenda for the end of President Joe Biden's term in September 2024.
 Biden later accomplished two of the projects they urged: commutations for 1499 people out on home confinement under the CARES Act and a controversial commutation to life without parole for 37 death row inmates.